chiarapepp/Deep-Learning-Applications-Labs/Lab_3/README.md

 - `False` (default): No padding is applied during tokenization.
 Sequences keep their natural lengths (after truncation to `max_length` if specified) and padding is applied dynamically at training time by `DataCollatorWithPadding`, which pads each batch to the length of the longest sequence it contains.
 This approach is more efficient because short sequences are not unnecessarily padded to a global maximum, leading to less wasted computation and memory.

 - `max_length` (fixed padding, enabled when `use_fixed_padding=True`) : Every example is padded to the fixed `max_length` (`512` tokens for DistilBERT) and truncated if longer.
-This produces uniform batch shapes, which can simplify debugging and visualization.
-It can also be useful on older hardware or frameworks that require fixed-size tensors.
+This produces uniform batch shapes, which can simplify debugging and visualization and can be useful on older hardware or frameworks that require fixed-size tensors.
 However, this strategy is computationally heavier, as a result, training is slower and requires more memory compared to dynamic padding.

 **Runtime Comparison: Dynamic vs Fixed Padding**
 I evaluated both padding strategies for fine-tuning DistilBERT on the Rotten Tomatoes dataset (batch size = 16, epochs = 5, learning rate = 2e-5) on an NVIDIA GeForce RTX 4060 Ti, the results show a substantial speed advantage for dynamic padding: